ThatzOkay/837_15093_pico/README.md

 Default LED pins are pico pin 15 / 16.

+## CLI
+Credits to [Whowechina](https://github.com/whowechina) for all the CLI code. <br>
+You can change every important setting through the cli.
+Like per led strip pin, count, offset, brightness and format. <br>
+If you connect to the CLI over serial using a serial monitor you get help with all the available commands.
+Or you can input "?" or "help"<br>
+If you change something please wait a couple settings for it to save.
+Then you can use the reboot command to reboot the pico to take the new changes into effect.<br>
+This is needed when you changed uart or led settings.
+This does not automatically change on the fly.

 ## For chuni airs:
 Pin 16 Chuni Board 0 Left COM20 <br/>
 Pin 15 Chuni Board 1 right COM21 <br/>